a179346/recommendation-system/docs/system-design.md

   - 200 -> OK
   - 400 -> Invalid token
   - 404 -> Token not found
-  - 409 -> The email has been verified
   - 500 -> Unknown error

 ## Use case 3: User Login